spacetimeengineer/mupy/README.md

-### mu : Manufacturing Utility
+### μ : Manufacturing Utility

-mu is a novel technology (plus other useful things) implemented in the form of an open source (3-Clause BSD) python pip installable package.
+μ is a novel technology (plus other useful things) implemented in the form of an open source (3-Clause BSD) python pip installable package.
 More specifically it can be thought of as an abstraction library which leverages the openscad programming language.

-The package mu comes with it bundled a command-line-interface application known as the mu terminal which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'.
+μ comes with it bundled a command-line-interface application known as the μ terminal which behaves much like a linux terminal except that it only accepts special strings known as 'system codes'.

     μ:# CUBX0006-BLK-L1000W200H15